Byakuya Kuchiki: Senbonzakura

-Byakuya's zanpakutō' is Senbonzakura (千本桜).
+Byakuya's zanpakutō is Senbonzakura (千本桜).
 Its Shikai is triggered by the command "scatter" (散れ, chire).
-In the English manga the phrase is translated inconsistently; at the start of volume fourteen it is translated as "die", though later in the same volume "scatter" is used instead.
+In the English manga the phrase is translated incorrectly at the start of volume fourteen.
+It is translated as "die" (死ね shine), though later in the same volume "scatter" (the actual translation for chire) is used instead.
 When manifested in the anime Zanpakutō Unknown Tales arc, Senbonzakura resembles a masked man in samurai armor with a half-cherry blossom decoration on his helmet.

 In its Shikai, Senbonzakura's blade separates into thousands of slender, petal-like blades.
 The release may be negated before it is complete, such as when Yoruichi Shihōin wrapped the blade in cloth during Byakuya's short battle with Ichigo.
-While the blades are too small to be seen by the naked eye, they reflect light in such a way as to appear as cherry blossom petals. he can control the blades at will, thereby allowing him to shred opponents at a distance and break through almost any defense.
+While the blades are too small to be seen by the naked eye, they reflect light in such a way as to appear as cherry blossom petals.
+He can control the blades at will, thereby allowing him to shred opponents at a distance and break through almost any defense.
 While Byakuya can control the blades with his mind alone, using his hands allows him to do so more effectively, making the blades move twice as fast.

 Byakuya's Bankai, named Senbonzakura Kageyoshi (千本桜景厳), is essentially a much larger version of Senbonzakura's Shikai.
 To activate it, Byakuya drops his sword.
 The sword passes through the ground and two rows of giant blades rise up from the ground.
 These then scatter into millions of tiny blades.
 The number of blades is great enough that Byakuya can use them for defense and offense at the same time.
-He commonly forms them into large masses of blades to crush opponents.Bleach manga, chapter 161.
+He commonly forms them into large masses of blades to crush opponents.
 As with his Shikai, its attack is triggered with the phrase "scatter".

 His Bankai has several forms, achieved by arranging the blades in different patterns.
 They are activated by saying the name of the technique followed by the name of his Bankai.
 Each form presents a different advantage, such as increasing offense at the expense of defense.